Richard Dashwood1

 Consanguinity Index=0.0%

-Sir Henry de Burgh, 1st and last Marquess of Clanricarde was born on 8 January 1742/43.1 He was the son of John Smith de Burgh, 11th Earl of Clanricarde and Hester Amelia Vincent.1 He was baptised on 9 February 1742/43 at Kensington, London, England.1 He married Lady Urania Anne Paulet, daughter of George Paulett, 12th Marquess of Winchester and Martha Ingoldsby, on 17 March 1785 at St. Marylebone Church, Marylebone, London, England.1 He died on 8 December 1797 at age 54 at Portumna Castle, County Galway, Ireland, without issue.1 He was buried at Athenry, County Galway, Ireland.1 His will was probated in December 1798.1
+Sir Henry de Burgh, 1st and last Marquess of Clanricarde was born on 8 January 1742/43.1 He was the son of John Smith de Burgh, 11th Earl of Clanricarde and Hester Amelia Vincent.1 He was baptised on 9 February 1742/43 at Kensington, London, EnglandG.1 He married Lady Urania Anne Paulet, daughter of George Paulet, 12th Marquess of Winchester and Martha Ingoldsby, on 17 March 1785 at St. Marylebone Church, Marylebone Road, Marylebone, London, EnglandG.1 He died on 8 December 1797 at age 54 at Portumna Castle, County Galway, IrelandG, without issue.1 He was buried at Athenry, County Galway, IrelandG.1 His will was proven (by probate) in December 1798.1

 On his death, his marquessate became extinct.1